presnick/ProgramsInformationPeople/_sources/Assignments/ps5.rst

       print is_prefix("Hi","Hello") # should print False
       print is_prefix("lo","Hello") # should print False
       print is_prefix("Hel","Hello") # should print True
+      # Remember, these won't work at all until you have defined a function called is_prefix

       ====

+      print "\n---\n\n"
       import test
       try:
         print 'testing whether "Big" is a prefix of "Bigger"'